Astroblastoma: Chemotherapy

 Chemotherapy is the preferred secondary treatment after resection.
 The treatment kills astroblastoma cells left behind after surgery and induces a non-dividing, benign state for remaining tumor cells.
 Normally, chemotherapy is not recommended until the second required resection, implying that the astroblastoma is a high-grade tumor continuing to recur every few months.
 A standard chemotherapy protocol starts with two rounds of nimustine hydrochoride (ACNU), etoposide, vincristine, and interferon-beta.
 The patient undergoes a strict drug regimen until another surgery is required.
 By the third surgery, should recurrence in the astroblastoma occur, a six-round program of ifosfamide, cisplatin, and etoposide will "shock" the patient's system to the point where recurrence halts.
-Unfortunately, chemotherapy may not always be successful with patients requiring further resection of the tumor, since the tumor cell begins to show superior vasculature and a strong likelihood of compromising a patient's well-being.
-Oral ingestion of temozolomide for at-home bedside use may be preferred by the patient.
+However, chemotherapy may not always be successful with patients requiring further resection of the tumor, since the tumor cell begins to show superior vasculature and a strong likelihood of compromising a patient's well-being.
+Oral ingestion of temozolomide for at-home use may be preferred by the patient.

 Future advances

 A popular form of surgery involves CyberKnife radiotherapy and Gamma Knife radiosurgery.
 Their success-rate on cranial lesion is fairly effective, but recurrence is still a problem for severe patients.

-One of the more exciting and promising routes for treatment involves stem cell use to combat astroblastoma.
+One of the more promising routes for treatment involves stem cell use to combat astroblastoma.
 A study in 2005 profiled cell surface markers of astroblastoma cells removed from an 11-year-old patient.
 Fluorescence activation suggested that about 1/4 of these cells were CD133 positive CD24, CD34, and CD45 negative.
 This specific genetic makeup lends to self-renewal, differentiation, and propagation of neural stem cells in the brain.
 However, the work remains a preliminary insight into the role of neuronal stemlike cells on astroblastoma development.